atikattar1104/Termux-Custom-Startup-Configs/README.md

 Step 3 :- Move Files That Starts With `neofetch-` To `.termux/.config/neofetch/`, Which Is Inside Of `home` Directory.

 Step 4 :- Remove `termux-custom-` And `neofetch-` From File Names.

+Note :- If Files Already Exists With Same Name, Make Sure Not To Delete Them.
+Instead, Change Their Name (E.g. :- If `motd` Exists, Change It To `old_motd` Or Something Like That.).
+In Case, Customization Gives Errors, These Old Files Might Be Helpful.
 > `ENJOY!👍`